rorynolan/detrendr/cran-comments.md

 ## CRAN test results
 * Some of the current CRAN test results are ERRORs due to differences in numerical percision across platforms.
 This version addresses those by including higher tolerance.
 * Some of the current CRAN test results are NOTEs because the package is large.
 This version brings the package size under 5MB by reducing the size of the example image.
 * Additional CRAN checks throw up issues for clang-UBSAN and gcc-UBSAN.
-These are from an issue with RcppParallel, and will be fixed in the new version of that package, which is rumored to be nearly ready for CRAN.
+These are from an issue with RcppParallel, which in turn is an issue from Intel's TBB library.
+These issues are harmless sanitizer things but will only be fixed when Intel irons them out.
+See discussion at https://github.com/RcppCore/RcppParallel/issues/36.